jeg90/SongOfTime/README.md

 Initial testing has been completed.
 The following additions will take place in this sprint.
-1) -l option will list all tasks in descending order of time spent
+1) -l option will list all tasks.
+DONE
-2) -r option will report Statistics concerning the tracked tasks
+2) -r option will report Statistics concerning the tracked tasks	DONE

+These additions have been made for V1.1.

 Several things I'm considering adding in the future (after another usage iteration):
 1) -o opens .timeSong.html in web browser automatically